SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 Serial.begin(SERIAL_AUTOBAUD | 115200); // starts serial at 115200, but in autobaud mode, so if it receives framing errors, it can trigger a WFB.
 It should also send something at that point which the target will see as a framing error (ex: Serial.autobaudWFB(); Serial.write(0x00); Serial.write(0x00);; This will result in 0 0000 0000 1 0 0000 0000 1 on the wire.
 Framing error is when it sees a non-1 stop bit, indicating baud rate mismatch.
 Unless baud rates are matched or the the other baud rate is half of this one or less, it will see framing error.
 The nulls must be sent consecutively.
 ```

-#### Three types of sync for autobaud
+#### Three approaches to getting the sync for autobaud
-There are three ways to generate sync
+Which one is appropriate will depend on the needs of your application.

 ##### Serial.simpleSync()
 Should only be called by the device talking TO a device with autobaud enabled